St. Lawrence Market Precinct Advisory Committee

 Members of the committee should demonstrate a range of qualifications in one of two areas:

-Applicants should also demonstrate in their submission information regarding or experience with the following attributes:
+Applicants should also demonstrate in their submission information regarding relevant experience such as:

-The Advisory Committee will meet at least 4 times per year and no more than 12 times per year.
+The Advisory Committee will meet 6 to 12 times per year.
 Subcommittee meetings will be held in addition to regular meetings to obtain advice on topics that will require discussions in greater depth and detail.

 Members are required to commit 3 to 6 hours per month to attend committee meetings.
-General meetings will be held between the hours of 7 p.m. and 9 p.m. as per the meeting schedule (from 4 p.m. to 6 p.m. during COVID 19) and subcommittee meetings will be held between the hours of 4 p.m. to 6 p.m. on an ad hoc basis.
-Meetings are typically scheduled to take place on Wednesdays.
+General meetings are currently held between the hours of 6 p.m. and 8 p.m. as per the meeting schedule and subcommittee meetings will be held between the hours of 4 p.m. to 6 p.m. on an ad hoc basis.
+Meetings are typically scheduled to take place on Wednesdays and in person..

 Remuneration